 George Watts enters his sixth year as Director of ETSU Track & Field/Cross Country, having assumed his post on August 9, 2012.

 In his first two seasons at ETSU, Watts led the Bucs to two top-three finishes -- both men and women -- at the Atlantic Sun Conference Cross Country Championships.
 He also helped the Blue & Gold place among the top three at the league track & field championships -- both indoor and outdoor -- during both years.
-On October 31, 2014, Watts guided the men to a runner-up finish in their first appearance at the Southern Conference Cross Country Championships since 2004.
-During his tenure at ETSU, the veteran coach has overseen the establishment of 17 new school records in track & field and also coached five Honorable Mention All-Americans, two Second-Team All-American selections, and two Capital One Academic All-America appointments.
+On October 31, 2014, Watts guided the men to a runner-up finish in ETSU's first appearance at the Southern Conference Cross Country Championships since 2004.
+During his tenure at ETSU, the veteran coach has overseen the establishment of 17 new school records in track & field and coached five Honorable Mention All-Americans, two Second-Team All-American selections, and two Capital One Academic All-America appointments.

 Watts came to ETSU after 26 years coaching and assisting track & field and cross country at the University of Tennessee.
 Watts began his Tennessee career in 1985, serving as the assistant coach for men’s cross country and track & field until 1992.
-From 1992-95, Watts became the administrative assistant before being named assistant head coach of men’s track & field, and head coach of men’s cross country.
+From 1992-95, Watts was the administrative assistant before being named assistant head coach of men’s track & field and head coach of men’s cross country.
 He served in that role until 2009, and was then named associate head coach for men’s and women’s track & field, while maintaining his position for the cross country team.

 “We’re very fortunate to have someone of Coach Watts’ experience and background to become the second Director of ETSU Track & Field,” said ETSU Director of Intercollegiate Athletics Dave Mullins.
 “We have a great tradition in track & field and cross country, particularly with our distance runners.
 Coach Watts has coached distance runners at the highest level – at the SEC, nationally and several Olympians.
 He brings a wealth of knowledge and experience to our program, and we feel very confident he will set a high standard and direct it in a first class way.”